Condominiums and Corona: Managing Risk and Residents’ Expectations as Pennsylvania Recovers From the Pandemic

 Owners and residents will quickly learn that use of the amenities and facilities will not operate in the same manner they are accustomed.
 Associations should consider limiting occupancy in pools and gyms to approximately 113 square feet per person (per CDC and FEMA guidelines) to maintain best social distancing practices.
 Associations could also make available for visitors hand-sanitizing products.
 Individuals should also be required to wear face coverings and maintain at least a 6-foot distance from one another.

-In the event that the reopening results in a spike in new cases, the CDC recommends having a response plan in place which may include limiting access to nonresidents and the general public, postponing or cancelling non-essential meetings or conducting them over the phone or video conferences, requiring sick employees to stay home from work, and prohibiting the rental of community areas.
+In the event that the reopening results in a spike in new cases, the CDC recommends having a response plan in place which may include limiting access to nonresidents and the general public, postponing or canceling non-essential meetings or conducting them over the phone or video conferences, requiring sick employees to stay home from work, and prohibiting the rental of community areas.